pagkly/Zed/Investopedia3/Value Stock Definition.md

 Value Stock Definition
 ## What Is a Value Stock?

-A value stock refers to shares of a company that appears to trade at a lower price relative to its fundamentals, such as [dividends](https://www.investopedia.com/terms/d/dividend.asp), earnings, or sales, making it appealing to [value investors](https://www.investopedia.com/articles/fundamental-analysis/09/value-investing.asp).
+A value stock refers to shares of a company that appears to trade at a lower price relative to its fundamentals, such as [[dividends]](https://www.investopedia.com/terms/d/dividend.asp), earnings, or sales, making it appealing to [[value investors]](https://www.investopedia.com/articles/fundamental-analysis/09/value-investing.asp).

-A value stock can generally be contrasted with a [growth stock](https://www.investopedia.com/terms/g/growthstock.asp).
+A value stock can generally be contrasted with a [[growth stock]](https://www.investopedia.com/terms/g/growthstock.asp).

 ### Key Takeaways